Valentin D. Picasso, Assistant Professor

 Sarah is a master’s student working with both Lucia Gutierrez and Valentin Picasso on resilience of crops to climate change.
 She received her bachelor’s degree from the University of Illinois at Urbana-Champaign in Crop Sciences with a concentration in Plant Biotechnology and Molecular Biology.
 She is currently in the Plant Breeding and Plant Genetics program in the department of Agronomy and her research project is looking at resilience in oats using a large data set of oat cultivars from 1997 through 2018.

 Stefania received her degree in Agronomy from the Pontificia Universidad Católica de Valparaíso in Chile, her home country.
-She is currently part of the Agroecology Masters program in UW Madison, and with her work in the Picasso lab she wishes to contribute to a more sustainable agriculture by researching the perennial dual purpose crop Kernza.
+She is currently part of the Agroecology Masters program in UW Madison, and with her work in the Picasso lab she wishes to contribute to a more sustainable agriculture by researching the perennial dual purpose crop Kernza intercropped with legumes.

 Muhammet is from Turkey.
 He earned his MSc in Plant Breeding at Iowa state University and his PhD at University of Georgia, studying heterosis and breeding of alfalfa.
 He is working on resilience to alfalfa to climate change and kernza dual use systems.